saihaj/TheUltimateMovieDB/README.md

   - Asks user for some Personal Information (PI) and then will send it to backend
     - Backend will register the user
     - once registered they will get logged in automatically on frontend
+    - Right now, once you fill the form and click register it will just create an Alert.
 - `/movies` Movies Listing page
   - This uses the `movie-data-short.json` to mock the page.
   - Hovering over the movie card will change border color.
 In future versions we plan to add `onTap` animations.